kpbarrett/obsidian-tasks-skedpal-plugin/WORKFLOW_DOCUMENTATION.md

 - **Reporting**: Results are recorded in dated report directories
 - **Traceability**: Full trace from requirements to implementation

-## Developer Task Processing Workflow
+## Developer Job Processing Workflow

-### Step 1: Task Selection
+### Step 1: Job Selection
-- Retrieve the lowest-lexicographically-ordered task from `ops/tasks/inbox`
+- Retrieve the lowest-lexicographically-ordered job from `ops/jobs/inbox`
-- Read and understand the task requirements
+- Read and understand the job requirements

 ### Step 2: Implementation
 - Analyze current codebase and project structure